Linkhant19/midnightgames_1/README.md

 # midnightgames_1

-I was very awake at midnight and I wanted to create a quick game.
-I have a game that I play with my best friend, Kyle.
+I was very awake at midnight one night and I wanted to code a quick game.
+I have a game that I always play with my best friend, Kyle.
 We try to guess a word from a given topic and see if we are thinking the same thing.
 This is my attempt of trying to implement that, but more competitively.

 Creation time:
 4/15/2024 midnight --> 4/16/2024